IEBus: History

 but it was withdrawn in 2006.
-IEBus is also a similar specification (refer to "Transfer signal format" section), but not listed in this criteria.
+IEBus is also a similar specification (refer to "Transfer signal format" section), but not listed in these criteria.
 As the result, IEBus becomes a de facto standard of car audio in Japan.

 Regarding the Domestic Digital Bus (D2B), it is re-defined as D2B Optical by Mercedes-Benz independently.

 As for Japanese Home Bus System (HBS), it is defined in 1988 as Home Bus System Standard Specification, ET-2101 by JEITA and REEA (Radio Engineering & Electronics Assiation) in Japan.
 It is being used by several Japanese air conditioner manufacturers (for example, M-Net from Mitsubishi and the P1/P2 or F1/F2 bus from Daikin).
 Fujitsu provided HBPC (Home Bus Protocol Controller) chip as MB86046B.
 But it is unclear whether Fujitsu (currently, Cypress) still manufactures this HBPC LSI as of 2018.
 Mitsumi Electric provides the MM1007 and MM1192 driver ICs for HBS.
 The HBS specification is also discussed in the Echonet Consortium.

 In 2014, a utility model patent for protocol converter from HBS to RS-485 is granted in China as "CN204006496U."